TJTheDev/Software-Security-Testing-D385/Pre-Assessment/29-GET-API.md

 ---

-The code snippet sends a GET request to the specified URL using the requests.get method and then prints the content of the response using result.content.decode().
-However, the code does not handle or check the HTTP status code directly.

-By default, if the server returns a successful response, the HTTP status code 200 (OK) is usually returned.
-Therefore, the correct answer is B. 200.

-The other options are not the expected status codes based on the given code and the absence of specific error handling:

-A. 403 (Forbidden): This status code indicates that the server understood the request but refuses to authorize it.
-However, the code snippet doesn't involve any authentication or authorization mechanisms, and the code does not handle a 403 status.
+A status code of 403 in HTTP indicates a "Forbidden" response, which means that the server understood the request, but it refuses to authorize it.
+This could be due to insufficient permissions or other access restrictions.

-C. 401 (Unauthorized): This status code indicates that the request has not been applied because it lacks valid authentication credentials.
-Similarly to 403, the code does not involve authentication, so 401 is not the expected status code.

-D. 400 (Bad Request): This status code indicates that the server cannot or will not process the request due to a client error, such as malformed syntax in the request.
-However, the code in the snippet does not show any signs of sending a malformed request.

-**B. 200(CORRECT)**
+If the server returns a 403 status code, it means the client (your code in this case) does not have the necessary permissions to access the resource at the given URL.

+**A. 403**